April 16, 2014

 The After-After Duany: Congress for New Urbanism Announces Change at the Top

-The organization's new appointment signals a shift in its goals and outlook.
+The Congress for the New Urbanism’s new appointment signals a shift in the organization’s goals and outlook.

 The Congress for the New Urbanism (CNU)—the organization everyone in the architectural academy loves to hate—has settled on a new leader.
 The CNU announced today that Lynn Richards would succeed John Norquist, who served as president and CEO for the past 12 years.
 A former Loeb fellow at Harvard University, Richards comes to the CNU from the Environmental Protection Agency’s Office of Sustainable Communities, where she gained extensive public policy experience.